CopperEgg/apidocs/revealmetrics/samples.md

 #### CURL Response:
 *Response is Status 200 and a null response is returned.*

-### As an example, the following Store Sample JSON structure was captured using the CopperEgg-powershell scripts:
+### As an example, the following Store Sample JSON structure was captured using the CopperEgg-Powershell scripts:

 {% highlight sh %}
 {